- Original design

 Charlton House was built between 1607 and 1612 by Adam Newton, Dean of Durham.
 Newton was tutor to Prince Henry, son of James I. Evelyn, who was well acquainted with Newton’s son, stated that the House was built for Prince Henry; Newton, however, ceased to be the Prince’s tutor in 1610, and the Prince died in 1612 at the age of eighteen, so it is unlikely that the house was at any time a royal residence.
 Newton probably intended it to be what it in fact became, a 'nest for his old age'.

 The architect of Charlton House is unknown.
 The most likely attribution is to John Thorpe.
-The garden-house, or is attributed to Inigo Jones.
+The garden-house, or summer house, is attributed to Inigo Jones.

 Newton died in 1629-30, and was buried at St Luke's church, where his monument in black and white marble can be seen.
 The estate passed to his son Sir Henry Newton who, as a Royalist, had to leave Charlton on the outbreak of the Civil War.
 He fought gallantly for the King at Edgehill, and subsequently distinguished himself as a 'generous benefactor to the poor cavaliers whose services were not rewarded by King Charles II'.